This Content Is Only For Subscribers

 Applying sophisticated assortment strategies is common within traditional retailing but sometimes neglected by ecommerce businesses.
-However, refined and proven methods for applying assortment strategies may increase ROI and other KPI:s, not only in traditional retailing but also by businesses that focus on ecommerce.
+However, refined and proven methods for applying assortment strategies may increase ROI and other KPI:s, not only in traditional retailing but also in businesses that focus on ecommerce.

 In this article I will explain some of the benefits of working with assortment strategies from an ecommerce perspective.
 Even if your business model is focusing on dropshipping you should benefit from reading this article.